moiatgit/rustbook/src/ch05-02-example-structs.md

 {{#rustdoc_include ../listings/ch05-using-structs-to-structure-related-data/listing-05-08/src/main.rs:all}}
 ```

-<span class="caption">Listing 5-8: Calculating the area of a rectangle
+<span class="caption">Llistat 5-8: Calculating the area of a rectangle
 specified by separate width and height variables</span>

 Now, run this program using `cargo run`: